jzaragoza21/stock-analysis/README.md

 # **Stock Analysis With Excel VBA**
-Click here to view the Excel file: [VBA Challenge - Stock Aanalysis](https://github.com/jzaragoza21/stock-analysis/blob/main/VBA_challenge.xlsm)
+Click here to view the Excel file: [VBA Challenge - Stock Analysis](https://github.com/jzaragoza21/stock-analysis/blob/main/VBA_challenge.xlsm)

 ## **Overview of Project**

 ### **Purpose**

-The overall purpose of the challenge was to use our knowledge of VBA and use the starter code provided to refractor the Module2_VBA_Script.
+The overall purpose of the challenge was to use our knowledge of VBA and use the starter code provided to refaactor the Module2_VBA_Script.
 As we did in the module, we will do this to loop through and collect all of the 2017 and 2018 stock analysis data one time.
-However, our goal this time will be to see whether refractoring the code made the VBA_script run faster this time.
-In essence, there are many times in which we have to increase efficiency in writing code on the job and our objective here is to determine whether refractoring does in fact increase efficiency.
+However, our goal this time will be to see whether refactoring the code made the VBA_script run faster this time.
+In essence, there are many times in which we have to increase efficiency in writing code on the job and our objective here is to determine whether refactoring does in fact increase efficiency.

 ### **Data**